gionzo/OralExamExtractor/README.md

 # querySolver
-program that saves and chooses the best order to carry out oral tests.
+program that saves and chooses the best order to carry out oral exams.